 Are you or your business involved in streaming live video?
 If so, you should probably be using a live video CDN.
 A CDN, or Content Distribution Network, is made up of a network of servers located around the world.
-All together, these servers can help deliver content fast, boost security, and have many other benefits.
+Altogether, these servers can help deliver content fast, boost security, and have many other benefits.

 Video files are large.
 Anyone on a limited smartphone data plan knows that streaming can eat data fast.
 A full 79 percent of all global consumer web traffic will come from video by 2018.
 This also means that streaming video can run into quality and bandwidth problems.